Wednesday, April 18, 2012

 Adams-style decorations adorn the portico and a neo-Georgian entrance smacked of an elegant residence -- photo by Alice Lum

-In March that year he staged Charles Ran Kennedy’s one-act play The Terrible Meek, an historical drama centered around the crucifixion.
+In March that year, he staged Charles Ran Kennedy’s one-act play The Terrible Meek, a historical drama centered around the crucifixion.
 The New York Times critic was stunned.
 “The effect was remarkable.
 The usual applause was omitted, women put on their hats and wraps without a word, and the men in the audience, if they talked at all, did so in whispers and muffled tones.
 Not until they had passed from the theatre into the street did most of them attempt to comment on what they had seen.”

 Ames' goal, he said, was to stage “the clever, the unusual drama that had a chance of becoming a library classic.”
-And, financing the productions with his own money, he continued with new plays like George Bernard Shaw’s The Philanderer in 1913 and Cyril Harcourt’s comedy A Pair of Stockings in 1914.
+And, financing the productions with his own money, he continued with new plays like George Bernard Shaw’s The Philanderer in 1913, and Cyril Harcourt’s comedy A Pair of Stockings in 1914.

-But by March 11, 1915 Ames was struggling.
+But by March 11, 1915, Ames was struggling.
 The New York Times noted that the producer was in financial difficulty and could lose his theater.
 The plays were successful, the audiences and critics gushing with compliments, but the house was too small to support itself.
 Ames’ lofty ideal was a victim of its own design.

 Ames swallowed those ideals in favor of financial sense and commissioned architect Herbert J. Krapp to enlarge the space.
 The three-year renovation began in 1917 and when it was completed in 1920 there was now a larger stage and a balcony that increased the seating capacity to 450.
 To augment income Ames began leasing the theater as well to other producers, such as Oliver Morosco and John Golden.

-Throughout the years the Little Theater was home to productions by up-and-coming playwrights that included some major hits.
+Throughout the years, the Little Theater was home to productions by up-and-coming playwrights that included some major hits.
 Rachel Crothers directed her own play, A Little Journey, that ran for 252 performances.
 Eugene O’Neill’s first full-length play, Beyond the Horizon, was staged here, winning the Pulitzer Prize.
-In October 1920 Frank Craven’s The First Year opened and would go on for an astonishing 760 performances.
+In October 1920, Frank Craven’s The First Year opened and would go on for an astonishing 760 performances.

 Despite the successful plays, by 1922 Ames had lost half a million dollars on the Little Theatre.
-When he died in 1937 his fortune was gone.
+When he died in 1937, his fortune was gone.
 His estate amounted to about $77,000 and his wife left their mansion in humiliation to live in a small bungalow on the grounds.

-In 1931 The New York Times now owned the theater building, which abutted its headquarters, and announced plans to demolish it to create a delivery truck entrance to the Times Building.
+In 1931, The New York Times now owned the theater building, which abutted its headquarters, and announced plans to demolish it to create a delivery truck entrance to the Times Building.
 The negative reaction from the public caused the newspaper to rethink its plans, and it became the unlikely owner and producer of a Broadway theater, now called New York Times Hall.

 The Times briefly leased the theater to CBS Studios -- photo NYPL Collection

-Then, in 1941 The Times closed the doors, using the space only for an occasional lecture or concert.
+Then, in 1941 The New York Times closed the doors, using the space only for an occasional lecture or concert.
 For a decade the product of Winthrop Ames’ dreams sat dark.
 ABC-TV leased the space in 1951 to use as a television studio until 1963.

 That year a private corporation purchased the building and re-established it as a legitimate theater.
-It opened with a gospel spectacle, Tambourines to Glory by Langston Hughes and Jobe Huntley.
+It opened with a gospel spectacle Tambourines to Glory by Langston Hughes and Jobe Huntley.
 The following year Paul Newman, Joanne Woodward and James Costigan appeared in Baby Want a Kiss, an Actors Studio production.
-Later in 1964, when the Pulitzer Price-winning play The Subject Was Roses was staged here, the theater was renamed the Winthrop Ames.
+Later in 1964, when the Pulitzer Prize-winning play The Subject Was Roses was staged here, the theater was renamed the Winthrop Ames.

 Finally, in 1974 the Little Theater opened as a legitimate theater once again.
-In 1977 a play moved in that would have warmed the heart of Winthrop Ames.
+In 1977, a play moved in that would have warmed the heart of Winthrop Ames.
 Gemini, by Albert Innaurato, was the “clever and unusual drama” Ames had searched for.
-The show ran 1,788 performances; the longest running play in the theater’s history and the fourth-longest running on Broadway.
+The show ran 1,788 performances, the longest running play in the theater’s history and the fourth-longest running on Broadway.

-In 1979 the building was purchased by the Little Theatre Group headed by Donald Tick and Martin Markinson.
+In 1979, the building was purchased by the Little Theatre Group headed by Donald Tick and Martin Markinson.
 Two years later they restored the building and commissioned ADCADESIGN to refurbish the interiors.

 In order for the immense Marriott Marquis Hotel to be constructed in Times Square, numerous buildings had to be demolished.
 Among these was the Helen Hayes Theatre on West 46th Street.
 It was an awkward moment in 1982 when the beloved actress’s namesake theater was razed while she was still alive.